 Centrally located in the Mid-Hudson/Catskill region of New York State, Ulster County is home to a diverse array of agricultural enterprises and a long agricultural history.
 The fertile valleys of Ulster County have been cultivated for over 700 years, and the region was one of the earliest major agricultural areas in the United States, producing food for local populations, New York City, and export markets.
 Cornell Cooperative Extension of Ulster County has been a leader in providing technical assistance and training to farmers in the County since 1913.

 To be added to our Ag Program's mailing list, please fill out the form here: https://www.surveymonkey.com/r/Ag-Program-Mailing-List.
 We send event notices, newsletters and grower e-alerts based on your interests (mostly via email only).
-Currently, we offer access to the following publications and e-alerts available.
+For publications and e-alerts available, click here.

-** Do you think you're already on our list and want to check/update your info?
-Use the form above or contact Carrie at 845-340-3990 x311 or email email@example.com.
-We are always happy to update your record with us! **
+If you think you're already on our list and just want to update your info, use the link above or contact Carrie at 845-340-3990 x311 or email firstname.lastname@example.org.
+We are always happy to update your record with us and it helps you to get information on your interests or commodities!

 Please check out our list of supporting individuals and agribusinesses.
 We thank them for their support of our program, which helps us to continue our important work in Ulster County agriculture!